soubh1k/jekyll-theme-chirpy/_posts/2020-06-04-balanced-binary-tree.md

 **Complexity**

+Let n be the number of nodes in the tree.
 * Time complexity - _O(n)_, since we use only 2 constant time operations.
 * Space complexity - _O(1)_, since we don't need any extra space.